 A Mental Health website will be launched this half term, which gives advice and information on various mental illnesses as well as ways to stay in good mental health.
 The website includes a "Concerns" form which means that students can share concerns without having to have a face-to-face conversation in the first instance, which some students prefer.

-In VMG classes, the students have been made aware of what is good mental health and how to support others who may be struggling: the Action for Happiness calendars are shared across the academy on a monthly basis.
+In tutor groups, the students have been made aware of what is good mental health and how to support others who may be struggling: the Action for Happiness calendars are shared across the academy on a monthly basis.

 The academy is currently undergoing the self-assessment phase of gaining the AcSeed accredited status.